SebSept/fop_example_module/README.md

 This repository serve as a start point for a building a quality Prestashop module.
 It's pre-configured with tools to ensure that the code complies with the standards and is valid.

-It use pre-commit validation and github actions.
+It uses pre-commit validation for local development and github actions for repository checks.

 It relies on prestashop tools.
 Prestashop tools relies on classic tools (php-cs-fix, phpstan and more (to come)).

-Read after 'Getting started' for more information.
+Local actions are _bundled_ using [phpro/grumphp](https://github.com/phpro/grumphp).
+Repository actions are made by [github workflows](https://docs.github.com/en/free-pro-team@latest/actions).

  # Getting started

 Only 2 steps are required.

 ## 1 : Install via composer

  `composer create-project friends-of-presta/examplemodule --repository "{\"type\": \"vcs\", \"url\": \"https://github.com/SebSept/fop_example_module\"}" --stability=dev`